 I had to make great sacrifices, which not everyone understood.
 One sunny day, I found the courage to pack a bag and leave.

 Now I cross continents by van, motorcycle, helicopter and submarine.
 In every place, I have met someone incredible.
 These people, places, experiences inspire me to make the most of each day.

 I am learning that satisfaction comes from doing what you love, not what makes the most money.

 That memorable travel is savoured at a gentle pace, and that people come and go, but to a precious few, you should hold on.

 I'm also learning to stand still, and not compare myself with others.
 Sometimes you're ahead, sometimes you're behind.
 The race is long, and in the end, it is only with yourself.

 I want to share what I have learnt.
-I write stories about the little things we shouldn't take for granted.
+I write stories and paint pictures about the little things we shouldn't take for granted.
 I hope you enjoy them.